kybaloo/va-hire-backend/README.md

 Modify the `config/version.js` file directly.

-### Current Version
-The current version is **v1.0.2**, which includes:
-- Added `passwordConfirm` field to the registration endpoint documentation
-- Fixed missing `Message` schema definition

 ## 🔐 Authentication

 The API uses **Auth0** for authentication.
 JWT tokens must be sent in the header: